arangodb/docs/3.10/aql/advanced-array-operators.md

 ---
 layout: default
-description: In order to access a named attribute from all elements in an array easily, AQLoffers the shortcut operator [*] for array variable expansion
+description: In order to access a named attribute from all elements in an array easily, AQL offers the shortcut operator [*] for array variable expansion
 ---
 Array Operators
 ===============

 Array expansion
 ---------------